Optimizing Your Response to Change: Neuroscience-Based Strategies for Growth

 Harnessing Neuroplasticity to Overcome Resistance of Change

 The key to conquering our aversion to change lies in understanding and leveraging the brain’s remarkable ability to rewire itself.
-This property, known as neuroplasticity, forms the foundation of neuroscience-based coaching approaches aimed at transforming our relationship with the unfamiliar.
+This property, known as neuroplasticity, forms the foundation of neuroscience-based approaches aimed at transforming our relationship with the unfamiliar.

 Understanding Neuroplasticity